xfbs/mdbook-files/docs/src/reference/files.md

 # file.
 Without `!`, all matches of the glob provided are treated as whitelist matches.
 ignore = ["*.png", "!*.md"]

+# When set, is the default file to show.
+default_file = "README.md"

 # Process ignores case insensitively
 ignore_case_insensitive = false